nodejs/node/doc/api/dgram.markdown

 If the address is omitted or is an empty string, `'0.0.0.0'` or `'::0'` is used instead.
-Depending on the network configuration, those defaults may or may not work; it's best to be explicit about the destination address.
+Depending on the network configuration, those defaults may or may not work; it’s best to be explicit about the destination address.

 If the socket has not been previously bound with a call to `bind`, it gets assigned a random port number and is bound to the "all interfaces" address (`'0.0.0.0'` for `udp4` sockets, `'::0'` for `udp6` sockets.)

-An optional callback may be specified to detect DNS errors or for determining when it's safe to reuse the `buf` object.
+An optional callback may be specified to detect DNS errors or for determining when it’s safe to reuse the `buf` object.
 Note that DNS lookups delay the time to send for at least one tick.
 The only way to know for sure that the datagram has been sent is by using a callback.